 How to troubleshoot Mercedes-Benz battery drain

-Locate the battery in the trunk or in the engine compartment.
-Remove the negative battery terminal so that we can connect the multimeter in series as shown in the next step.
+Locate the battery in the trunk or the engine compartment.
+Remove the negative battery terminal to connect the multimeter in series, as shown in the next step.

 Turn on your ammeter and set it to reader currents on the A setting.
 Connect one test lead to the battery post and the other to the negative battery cable.
 You should see a current draw of less than 0.1 Ampere or 100 milliamps.
-If your read is over this value we need to do further troubleshooting.
+If your read is over this value, we need further troubleshooting.
 The reading should ideally be under 0.05 ampere.

 Locate the fuse box in your car.
 Disconnect the fuses one at a time.
-As you remove each fuse you should check the amperage reading on the multimeter.
+As you remove each fuse, you should check the amperage reading on the multimeter.
 If the multimeter reading is still high, reinstall the fuse and go to the next fuse.
-Continue removing and reinstalling all the fuses one at a time, until you pull one that makes the multimeter reading drop to below 0.5 A. Once the reading drops below 0.5 ampere, you know that the circuit protected by that fuse, is drawing too much current.
-Then look up on the fuse chart to find out which electrical system that fuse protects.
+Continue removing and reinstalling all the fuses one at a time until you pull one that makes the multimeter reading drop to below 0.5 A. Once the reading drops below 0.5 amperes, you know that the circuit protected by that fuse is drawing too much current.
+Then look up the fuse chart to find out which electrical system the fuse protects.
 For example, it may be the fuse for the seat control module.
-Next, you will need to even troubleshoot or replace the seat control module.
-You may want that fuse removed until you replace the defective parts that are causing battery drain.
+Next, you must even troubleshoot or replace the seat control module.
+You may want that fuse removed until you replace the defective parts causing battery drain.

 The vehicle must be resynchronized or otherwise normalized after performing this test or anytime you disconnect and reconnect the battery.
-To resynchronize follow these steps: Open and close the sliding roof, power windows.
-As the windows and the sunroof reach fully open / fully closed positions, continue to hold the switch down or up for 5 seconds.
+To synchronize, follow these steps: Open and close the sliding roof and power windows.
+As the windows and the sunroof reach fully open / fully closed positions, hold the switch down or up for 5 seconds.
 The steering angle sensor must be reset by turning the steering wheel to full left and full right with the engine running.
 Clear the BAS/ETS/ESP and other instrument cluster warnings.
-Follow the direction in the owner’s manual to set the clock and any other settings that may have been reset during this test.
+Follow the direction in the owner’s manual to set the clock and any settings that may have been reset during this test.

 Things to keep in mind

-You should eliminate these potential problems before you dive into troubleshooting the battery drain problem.
+You should eliminate these potential problems before troubleshooting the battery drain problem.

 - Make sure no interior or exterior lights are left on during the night.
-Make sure no lights in the trunk are staying on when you park the car.
+Ensure no lights in the trunk stay on when parking the car.